College Student Legal Resource Page – Michigan

 You will be told that if you talk (or cooperate) it will help you.
 Believe us – it won’t.
 You may be told you won’t be arrested if you cooperate.
 The cop was probably not planning to arrest you anyway!
 And, this is small comfort when the cops arrest you a couple days later based on your confession or statement.
 A criminal conviction can ruin your school choices, career, financial aid, and more.

 Your First Court Appearance.

 If you are charged with a crime or given a written criminal citation, this is serious business.
 Do not ignore it.
 Make sure you contact the court on the citation and get a court date.
 Then seek help.
-Don't go to court unprepared.
-Many students go to jail each week because they didn't know they were supposed to bring $300 in bond money to court.
+Don’t go to court unprepared.
+In some courts we have witnesses students going to jail because they didn’t know they were supposed to bring $300 in cash bond money.

 Plead NOT Guilty at your first court appearance.
-WE KNOW, this goes against logic and common sense.
+WE KNOW, this goes against logic and common sense, especially when you lived at home denying something made things worse.
 Do it anyway.
 This is how the American justice system works.
-By pleading NOT guilty, you allow a seasoned criminal defense lawyer to work and try to get the criminal charges reduced, dismissed, or the penalties lessened.
+By pleading NOT guilty, you allow a seasoned criminal defense lawyer the opportunity to try to get the criminal charges reduced, dismissed, or the penalties lessened.
 See our Top Ten Awesome Reasons to plead NOT GUILTY below:

 The Top Ten Awesome Reasons to Plead NOT Guilty.